Cancelling your credit card

 Certain transactions may appear on your credit card statement even after you cancel your account.
 These may include:

-If you make pre-authorized payments using your credit card, contact the company you're making the payment to and arrange to pay another way, or cancel the service.
+If you make pre-authorized payments using your credit card, contact the company you're making the payment to.
+You may arrange to pay another way or cancel the service.
 If you don’t, the company will continue to bill you and the charges will build up until you pay them.
-Interest charges will continue to apply to any outstanding balance on your accounts even after they are closed.
+Interest charges will continue to apply to any outstanding balance on your accounts even after you closed them.

 Step 3: Check your credit report

-Check your credit report to make sure it shows that your card account has been closed.
+Check your credit report to make sure it shows that your credit card was cancelled.
 Give your credit card issuer enough time to report the change to the credit bureaus.
 This usually takes about 30 days.

 Related links